 Above, John A. Arneaux, in a photo printed in the pages of his privately published edition of Shakespeare's Historical Tragedy of Richard III: Adapted for Amateurs And the Drawing Room.
-It is quite similar to the Edwin Booth acting version, but as we note it cuts some of material that Colley Cibber had inserted into the text in the early 18th Century, and that many actors, such as Booth, continued to employ.
-Arneaux preferred to begin the play with Richard's "Now is the winter of our discontent . . ", which is indeed how the text is usually performed today.
+It is quite similar to the Edwin Booth acting version, but it cuts out some of material that English actor Colley Cibber had inserted into the text, back in the early 18th Century.
+Cibber's version was one that many actors, such as Booth, continued to employ.
+Arneaux, for his part, preferred to begin the play with Richard's soliloquy "Now is the winter of our discontent . . ", which is indeed how the text is usually performed today.
 Below is the the title page of his book.

 You can still see Warde perform 'Richard III', by the way.
 In 1912 he made an early silent film of the play.
 It was restored in 1997 and given a score by Ennio Moricone.
 It's on YouTube!
 A relic of a long-forgotten era in American theater. https://www.youtube.com/watch?v=e2leDwxeROs&t=293s

 Here is one additional image of Arneaux as Richard III.
 It was printed in several newspaper articles about him at the time.
 Like other images of him, it must have been based off a photograph which is now lost.
 Perhaps these will turn up some day.

 Above, the beginning of the column in the January 30, 1887 Philadelphia Times, detailing the performance of Richard III.
 We have drawn heavily from this account for our description of what happened that evening.